 How to set up your identity provider

-Contact your Falcon Customer Success Manager (CSM) requesting access and providing the following information:
+Contact the Falcon Support team to request access and provide the following information:

 - Name ID